 \section{Proofs of Main Results}

-Recall that any function $f$ in the Korobov space $X^{2,p}(\Omega)$, for $2\leq p\leq \infty$, can be well approximated by its truncated version $f_n^{(1)}$, as described in Subsection \ref{subsec:korov}.
-The strategy is to construct a 2D CNN $h_n$ that can accurately represent $f_n^{(1)}$.
+Recall that, for all $2\leq p\leq \infty$, any function $f\in X^{2,p}(\Omega)$ can be well approximated by its truncated version $f_n^{(1)}$, as described in Subsection \ref{subsec:korov}.
+The strategy of our proof is to construct a 2D CNN $h_n$ that can accurately represent $f_n^{(1)}$.
 The main challenge arises from the need to implement the product of all elements of a tensor $X$ in the space $[0,1]^{d\times d}$ through a 2D CNN.
 This process is crucial for approximating the hierarchical basis functions $\phi_{\bm{l},\bm{i}}$.

 A critical insight from \cite{mao2022approximation} is that in the 1D setting, the product of vector components can be effectively achieved using 1D convolutions by leveraging horizontal shifts (left, right).
 These two shifts play a pivotal role in operating tensor components and are efficiently implemented by 1D convolutional operations.
 However, extending this method to 2D CNNs induces additional complexity due to the interplay between horizontal and vertical dimensions.
 In the 2D setting, shifts can occur in eight different directions: horizontal (left, right), vertical (up, down), and diagonal (top-right, top-left, bottom-right, bottom-left).
 As a result, the challenge lies in how to utilize 2D convolutions to implement these various shift operations effectively.